11x3/ilvmx/README.md

  module: nil, member: nil, method: nil,
  effects: ["todo", #Function<6.80484245/1 in :erl_eval.expr/5>]]

-# In this example, we will show our executed results.
+# In this example, we will show our executed effects.
 Doge will be builtin
 # at some point in the future, so let's get people used to seeing the
 # idea now.
 You can also see that there were no problems with the request.
 # Other notes/erros/exceptions are also presented.

 iex> Bot.exe "#chat hi"
 Bot[nubspace: "#chat", program: "hi",
- results: ["todo",
+ effects: ["todo",
   Effect[source: nil,
    content: [program: #Function<6.80484245/1 in :erl_eval.expr/5>,
     result: "lol @ your chat hi"]]], problems: [],